bstew794/cs1440-Stewart-Braeden-assn4/doc/Hints.md

 * If you are *really* dying to know more about how it all works, the points *inside* the cardioid are the points *within* the Mandlebrot set.
-These are the coordinates on the imaginary plane corresponding to `Z` values which fail to become greater than `2+0i` after repeated iterations.
+These are the coordinates on the imaginary plane corresponding to `Z` values whose absolute value fails to become greater than `2.0` after repeated iterations.

     * [UsefulJS] (http://usefuljs.net/fractals/docs/julia_mandelbrot.html) has
       a nice explanation of how the Mandelbrot set works and how the Julia set